-For €4,931 thousand to the release, in the consolidated financial statements, of the deferred tax liabilities recoAt 31 December 2020 €1.5 million in deferred tax assets were recognized on only a part of the past losses stemming from tax consolidation.
-Similar to 2019, in 2020 no > GROUP NET LOSS
+At 31 December 2020 €1.5 million in deferred tax assets were recognized on only a part of the past losses stemming from tax consolidation.
+Similar to 2019, in 2020 no further tax assets were recognized as it is doubtful that all the conditions for their recovery will materialize.